-Smart Trust 417 consists of a unit investment trust designated Smart Trust, SMID Strength Trust, Series 2.
-The sponsor is Hennion & Walsh, Inc. The trust consists of a portfolio of equity securities of "strong" small to mid-cap companies.
+SmartTrust 478 consists of a unit investment trust designated New American Economy Trust, Series 1.
+The sponsor is Hennion & Walsh, Inc. The trust consists of a portfolio of equity securities of companies that the sponsor believes will be leaders of the "new American economy".
 The trust seeks total return potential through capital appreciation and dividend income.
 The sponsor cannot assure that the trust will achieve this objective.